 Sights well worth seeing that are within easy reach of Bath include ancient Stonehenge, the charming Cotswolds area with its beautiful villages, breathtaking Cheddar Gorge, bohemian Glastonbury and the stunning but small cathedral city of Wells.

-The easiest way to see what lies beyond the city and the countryside surrounding it is to take an organised day trip from Bath.
-Booking onto a Stonehenge tour from Bath for example, means you don’t have to hire a car in order to reach this must-see in the nearby county of Wiltshire.
+The easiest way to see what lies beyond the city and the countryside surrounding it is to take a private or small group organised day trip from Bath.
+Booking onto a Stonehenge tour from Bath for example, means you don’t have to hire a car to reach this must-see in the nearby county of Wiltshire.

 So read on to find the perfect tour for you.
-Coach trips from Bath to glorious places all over south west England are all covered, and within each listing, we reveal a little more about what makes each destination special.
+Small group tours from Bath to glorious places all over south west England are covered, and within each listing, we reveal a little more about what makes each destination special.

-This guide includes coach tours from Bath in addition to some trips taken by private car, and there is also a walking tour of Bradford-on-Avon thrown in too for good measure.
+This guide includes both small group and private tours from Bath, and there is also a walking tour of Bradford-on-Avon thrown in, too, for good measure.
 Booking many of these tours is also risk-free, as you can cancel up to 24 hours before to receive a full refund.

 Here they are – 12 of the best places to visit on a day trip from Bath you’ll find anywhere, all handpicked by a pair of well-travelled Brits!

-- ⭐️ At a glance – 12 Best places to visit near Bath ⭐️
+- 12 Best places to visit near Bath

 - 📍The Cotswolds: Area of Outstanding Natural Beauty